randomascii/main/xperf/XperfUI/ReadMe.txt

 Move focus away from buttons before they are disabled, as when starting a trace with Alt+T.
 Error checking -- checking for failures to start or stop tracing.
 Renaming of traces and associated files.
+Need keyboard accelerators for F2 (start renaming), enter (stop renaming), and probably ESC (to stop it from closing the dialog).